eyaler/hebrew_wordlists/README.md

 (p1) Hierarchical combinations of CC-100 and Hspell

+(p1) Filter CC-100 to reduce legal and commercial content (or consider other corpuses)

+(p2) Rerank palindrome/anadrome lists by (joint) counts

+(p2) Extract bigrams and counts from CC100

-(p2) Split part-of-speech lists by base forms, gender and plurality
+(p3) Split part-of-speech lists by base forms, gender and plurality

+(p3) Use the above splits to find palindromic bigrams of sentence form (e.g. noun+adj, noun+verb) and matching gender and plurality (and perhaps definiteness)

+(p4) Extract my own Bible wordlist

-(p2) Split שמות-פרטיים.xlsx by gender and Jewishness
+(p4) Split שמות-פרטיים.xlsx by gender and Jewishness

-(p2) Extract my own bible wordlist

-(p3) Palindrome/anadrome lists using ALL possible hebrew prefixes
+(p5) Palindrome/anadrome lists using ALL possible Hebrew prefixes

-(p3) Allow CC-100 words to include acronyms and abbreviations
+(p5) Allow CC-100 words to include acronyms and abbreviations

 <h2>Remarks</h2>